syncfusion/blazor-docs/src/charts/chart/chart-types/spline-area.md

 ## Spline

-Like the area chart, but with the data points connected with a smooth line.
-To render a spline series, use series [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartSeries~Type.html) as `Spline`.
+Like area chart, but with the data points connected with a smooth line.
+To render a spline series, use series [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartSeries~Type.html) as **Spline**.

 {% aspTab template="chart/series/line-charts/splinearea", sourceFiles="splinearea.razor" %}